horizontalsystems/blockchain-crypto-guides/guides/defi/2-defi-services.md

 4. From each trade using user's assets Uniswap pays a 0.3% trading fee (split between all liquidity providers).
 5. User able to withdraw deposited funds at any time and claim a portion of the trading fees.

-For an in-depth overview, examples, differences between pools and expected profits jump to a section about [liquidity pools](/guides/defi/6-liquidity-pools.md).
+For an in-depth overview, examples, differences between pools and expected profits jump to a section about [DEX liquidity pools](/guides/defi/5-decentralized-exchanges.md).

 Meanwhile, regard liquidity pools as automated instruments that for let cryptocurrency holders earn some passive income from their cryptocurrency.